madhumithamadhu1406-cell/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 <img width="1919" height="1079" alt="Screenshot 2025-12-06 001904" src="https://github.com/user-attachments/assets/73bb0116-87e9-4711-9331-d7c4fd63e704" />

 **RESULTS**
-The implement of SISO Shift Register using verilog and validating their functionality using their functional tables.
+The implement of SISO Shift Register using verilog and validating their functionality using their functional tables is verified.